Positive tipping points: Mechanisms

 Cross-system interactions can create positive tipping cascades.

 Positive tipping points occur when interventions, often small relative to the scale of the system, amplify through reinforcing feedbacks.
 These feedbacks can include economic incentives, technological learning curves, network effects, or social contagion, that lead to rapid and widespread adoption of new practices or technologies.
 For example, the rapid decline in the cost of renewable energy technologies has triggered positive tipping points in energy markets, making clean energy more competitive and accelerating its deployment.

 One positive tipping point can trigger others, creating a domino effect of positive change known as a tipping cascade.
 There is also a possibility that positive tipping can result in unintended negative consequences, and that there are 'winners' (groups that benefit) and 'losers' (groups that bear the cost) of positive tipping points.
 Not all systems have tipping points.

 Feedbacks

 Positive tipping points are driven by self-reinforcing ('positive') feedbacks that drive change.
 To support a positive tipping point, these positive feedbacks should be supported, while the 'negative' feedbacks which maintain the status quo and slow tipping down can be dampened.

 For example, positive feedback loops like economies of scale and learning through experience have driven down the cost of solar PV and wind energy to below that of coal.
 As a result, the majority of new power generation added worldwide in 2022 was from renewable sources.

-Examples of negative feedbacks include social conformity and habits that make it difficult for people to adopt to more sustainable lifestyles, and economic barriers to change like high costs and supply chain disruptions.
+Examples of negative feedbacks include social conformity and habits that make it difficult for people to adapt to more sustainable lifestyles, and economic barriers to change like high costs and supply chain disruptions.